ELMA-Github/companies/README.md

 - Enyday: software for Energy Communities (Ben/Jalal knows them best)
 - Stiesdal: really exciting projects about storing heat in rocks.
 Located in Jutland I think
 - Dansk Energi
+- Alipes Energy: new BRP energy trading company.
+Related to Energy capital which is an (stock) trading company.
+Located in Copenhagen.
+- OK: energy retailer, located in Jutland.
+Has big ambitions of being an aggregator I think.
+- ento.ai: energy optimization of buildings using algorithms and ML.
+Located in Jutland.

 ### Miscellaneous:
 - HalfSpace: data science consultancy.
 None better in Denmark I believe.
 Only hires extremely qualified people.
 I think Pierre Pinson is in the advisory board.